IBM/opensource-ai-workshop/docs/README.md

 logo: images/ibm-blue-background.png
 ---

-## Open Source AI Workshop
+## Open Source AI workshop

 Welcome to our workshop!
+Thank you for trusting us to help you learn about this new and exciting space.
+There is a lot going on here, and we want to give you enough to be able to feel confident in consuming LLM(s) and ideally find success quickly.
 In this workshop we'll be using a local AI Model for code completion, and learning best practices leveraging an Open Source LLM.

 Our overarching goals of this workshop is as follows: